CDCgov/tostadas/docs/user-guide/profile.md

 Use the `--workflow genbank` workflow option to submit to GenBank.
 Please note that a GenBank submission requires a BioSample accession ID assigned by NCBI.
 If you successfully ran `--workflow biosample_and_sra` previously, you can find your updated metadata file in the `accessions` folder by default.
 Check it to make sure your accession IDs were successfully assigned.
 Supply this file using `--updated_meta_path` (*NOT* `--meta_path`).

 !!! note
-    TOSTADAS will automatically search for `--updated_meta_path` in your `--outdir` if you don't explicitly provide it.
+    TOSTADAS will automatically search for `--updated_meta_path` in your `--outdir` if it is not explicitly provided.

 !!! warning
     You can only submit raw files to SRA, not to GenBank.